 If you have had this happen to you, you're female, you don't want to become pregnant and it has been less than 120 hours since it happened, you can get emergency contraception for use after-the-fact to prevent a pregnancy.
-To find out where you can get EC near you, click: http://ec.princeton.edu/get-ec-now.html
+You can find out where to get EC here.

 If this has happened, but it happened over 120 hours ago, and you're female, you will need to wait until around two weeks after your risk to take a pregnancy test.
 Since you also had STI risks, I would strongly advise you to schedule that test with a screening for all sexually transmitted infections.